What’s best for employee engagement when finances are tight? In summary:

 The opportunity to learn and develop new skills is also a great way to boost employee engagement and keep people enthusiastic participants, rather than dispirited passengers, in the business.

-New skills have been developed and important lessons learned in our house this weekend (mainly, don’t lean against the wall you’ve just painted).
+Personally, I developed new skills and learned important lessons in my house last weekend (mainly, don’t lean against a freshly painted wall).
 But it’s quite clear that the glow of satisfaction from a job well done and much appreciated has been just as valuable as a wad of cash.

 Paul Bauer